Open source business software

 Open source software may benefit many businesses.
-However, it can also pose several significant challenges - from unexpected costs and steep learning curve to complex compatibility issues.
+However, it can also pose several significant challenges - from unexpected costs and steep learning curves to complex compatibility issues.

 The main disadvantages of open source software relate to:

 Many types of proprietary hardware need specialised drivers to run open source programs, which are often only available from the equipment manufacturer.
 This can potentially add to the cost of your project.
 Even if an open source driver exists, it may not work with your software as well as the proprietary driver.